-T.rex skeleton sells for more than $6m
+T. rex skeleton sells for more than $6m

 "There are only 20 or 30 good T. rex skeletons in the world and this is one of the bigger and better ones," he said.

 The dinosaur was bought by a private individual and will remain in Europe, according to a spokesperson for the auction house.

-Koller hopes it will go on public display, but it is not clear at this stage what the owners' plans are.
+Koller hopes it will go on public display, but it is not clear at this stage what the owner's plans are.

 Prof Steve Brusatte, a dinosaur expert at Edinburgh University, told BBC News that he was concerned that increasing numbers of dinosaur specimens were finding their way into private hands.